-Joyscrolling is the opposite mechanism – it’s the intentional (or not intentional) online browsing for fun, joy and entertainment which improves our mood, and relaxes us.
+Joyscrolling is the opposite mechanism – it’s the intentional (or not intentional) online browsing for fun, joy and entertainment that improves our mood and relaxes us.

 “JoyScroll, Looks Like You Need Iceland” website plays with the notion and invites us to spend some time scrolling down this incredibly long one-pager.

 While doing so, we learn more about Iceland’s tourist attractions and come across a few fun elements too.

 This visual and contextual form of mixing various types of information to entertain and inform is a perfect example of transmedia storytelling and innovative digital marketing too.
 Enjoy, and please, don’t blame me if you find yourself booking a ticket to Reykjavík!

 If you find this article useful, please share it with others who may benefit from it.